Bring the ocean to your classroom.

 How do I apply?

-Details on the 2020 Hebron Teaching Fellowship application process will be available in February, 2020.
+Details on the Fall 2020 Hebron Teaching Fellowship application process will be available in Spring, 2020.

 How will I benefit from a field placement?

 - Get hands-on teaching experience with K-12 students.

 - Learn how to plan and deliver an experiential learning program, while increasing your knowledge of the ocean and NL’s marine ecosystems.

 - Learn from experienced science educators and contribute to the development of field trip best practices and teacher resources.

 - Connect with ocean scientists from Memorial University, Parks Canada, Fisheries and Oceans Canada, National Research Council, and more.

 - Get insight into ocean careers and the changing nature of work in ocean industries, information you can pass on to your future students and inspire their career choices with.

 - Enhance your work portfolio, highlighting your experience developing programs and resources for effective field trips.